Behavior Analysis @ MTSU

 The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst examination.
 Applications will need to meet additional eligibility requirements and demonstrate they reside in an authorized country before they can be deemed eligible to take the examination.

-The MA in Experimental Psychology with an emphasis in Behavior Analysis is a 2-year program that requires students to complete 22 hours of core courses, 6 hours of research/thesis, and 9 hours of elective courses:
+The MA in Applied Research and Methodology* with an emphasis in Behavior Analysis is a 2-year program that requires students to complete 22 hours of core courses, 6 hours of research/thesis, and 9 hours of elective courses:

 Core Behavior Analysis Courses (Verified Course Sequence):